BANGAUTOGLASS

 A few things worth knowing before you call your insurer: the type of glass being replaced, whether any trim or molding needs to be replaced alongside it, and the overall repair scope can all factor into how a claim is processed.
 You'll want to document the damage thoroughly with photos before any cleanup or temporary covering is done.

 If you haven't yet started an insurance claim and want some guidance on the process, Bang AutoGlass can assist you in understanding how it works.
-We don't file the claim on your behalf, but we can help you understand what information you'll need and how to move forward.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 Common Questions About Sonata N Line Quarter Glass